 Cost: $99.00.
 This class takes 5 hours to complete, on average.

 Upon completion of this course, the student will be able to:

 This is a non-credit course offering 2.1 ILUs.
 (What is ILU?)
 Average completion time for the course is 5 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $99.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 There are no prerequisites for this class.
 A printable version of the course content is available in PDF format in the course library for future reference.
 Course readings are also available in PDF format.

 There are free software plug-ins available in the Getting Started area of the course.

 Basic computer skills required (i.e. turning on your computer, navigating to websites, etc.).
 The course is user-friendly but support is available if needed.

 All Students: Using Internet Explorer (IE) 10?
 Read info on eCampus Main Page https://ecampus.wvu.edu/

 Samantha Neal is the Instructional Coordinator for the Forensic Science Initiative, a program that develops research, scientific resources, and professional training for forensic scientists and related professionals.
 Her primary responsibilities are the development and coordination of online continuing education courses in forensic science and continuing education programs.
 She has undergraduate degrees in both Forensic and Investigative Sciences and Chemistry.